Borth railway station: History

 The station was opened by the Aberystwith and Welsh Coast Railway on 1 July 1863, along with the section of line between and Borth.

 It originally had two platforms with a goods yard to the north, but is now an unstaffed halt.

 The station was host to a Great Western Railway camping coach from 1934 to 1939; one was also positioned here by the Western Region from 1952 to 1962.
 In 1963, the administration of camping coaches at the station was taken over by the London Midland; there was a coach here from 1963 to 1968 and two coaches from 1969 to 1971.

+Due to severe flood damage, services between Machynlleth and Aberystwyth were suspended between 2 January and 14 April.
+The flooding caused the track to move vertically (rather than buckle, caused by extreme heat) and parts of the embankment were washed away.

 The original station building still remains and is Grade II listed; it is in private commercial use apart from one room, which provides a waiting room for passengers.
-The station was adopted under Arriva Trains Wales' Station Adoption Scheme and has won a number of community awards.
+The station was adopted under Arriva Trains Wales Station Adoption Scheme and has won a number of community awards.

 In January 2011, volunteers started to convert an unused part of the waiting room and the long-closed booking office into a museum; this was completed in July 2011.
 The museum now houses various collections, including Village History, Railway & Industrial Heritage, Natural History and Environmental displays.